maciejkuran/mindescape-cms-public/README.md

 👋 **Welcome to the public version of my repo.**

-I am featuring my first complex full stack web application.
+I am featuring my full stack web application.
 I split the project documentation into the following sections:

 1. About
 2. Tech Stack